ajclemens/reinforcement_learning/README.md

 Developed by Ken Stanley in 2002, the NEAT genetic algorithm is a novel algorithm, which not only alters the weighting parameters of the neural network, but also the architecture of the neural network itself.
 The beauty of the NEAT algorithm is you don't need to know the best neural network architecture for the problem at hand, since the architecture of the neural network complexifies through the algorithm.
 Essentially, the best neural network architecture will be produced from the algorithm.

+In the implementation of `neat-python` I am using, the algorithm starts out with a population of individual `genomes`.
+Each `genome` contains two sets of `genes` that describe how to construct a neural network.

+1. Neuron genes, specifices a single neuron.
+2. Synapse genes, specifices the connection between two neurons.

+A fitness function quantifies the quality of an individual genome.
+The better the ability to solve the problem at hand the higher the fitness functions score.
+After the population of `genomes` are evaluated the next generation is produced through either sexual or asexual reproduction, and mutation of the fittest individuals from the previous generation.

+This process repeats for the number of generations you have set or until a fitness threshold is reached.
+The reproduction and mutation operations in the algorithm may add neurons and/or synapses to `genomes`, so as the algorithm proceeds `genomes` will increase in complexity.